 I think I just needed something new to revitalize my love of travel.
 When things become routine, they can often become a bit boring, and when things are boring, we lose interest in them.
-Variety is the spice of life and when we travel to the same places over and over again, those places become a part of our routine and we lose a bit of that excitement that drives us to travel in the first place.
+Variety is the spice of life, and when we travel to the same places over and over again, those places become a part of our routine, and we lose a bit of that excitement that drives us to travel in the first place.

 The same thing can be said about life back home.
 Think about your job.
 At first, it’s great.
 It’s new, exciting, and fresh.
 But after doing it for a while, day in and day out, it gets tedious and becomes boring.
 You start dreaming of life elsewhere, of traveling, or of gardening.
-We are at work but we checked out long ago.
+We’re at work, but we checked out long ago.
 Even if we love what we do, we still have days that feel like the grind.
 When I worked in the corporate world, many of the people I knew loved what they did.
 They never wanted to do anything else, but they would have loved a little break from it from time to time.

 Variety is what keeps life interesting.
 When you travel for a long time, especially for a long continuous stretch of time, you can get the “just another” syndrome.
-It’s just another waterfall, just another city, just another temple, etc etc. It happens to the best of us.
-One of my favorite parts of the travel movie “A Map for Saturday” is when many of the travelers interviewed also talk about getting burned out from traveling and how they have to “take a break” and stay put somewhere for a bit.
+It’s just another waterfall, just another city, just another temple.
+It happens to the best of us.
+One of my favorite parts of the travel movie A Map for Saturday is when many of the travelers interviewed also talk about getting burned out from traveling and how they have to “take a break” and stay put somewhere for a bit.